quipper/actions-runner/README.md

 For long-term maintainability and security,

 - Align to the official image
-- Less size as possible
+- Less image size as possible
-- Less script as possible
+- Less logic as possible